Wyrdware/Portfolio/content/projects/echoes.md

 ## Approach

 Technical research, including reverse engineering Dark Souls’ combat system using modding tools ([read more](/research/animation-driven-sim/)) established a strong baseline for our core systems.
-Mosaic provided the foundational architecture of the project ensuring all of our systems were built in a scalable, modular, and re-usable manner, powering everything from enemy behavior to the dynamic charm system.
-Additive scenes supported collaborative level design, while all features were built to be lightweight, data-driven, and easily composable.
-A custom character controller and camera system were developed to feel grounded and responsive, while providing flexibility in level design through accounting for unusual geometry.
+[Mosaic](/projects/mosaic/) provided the foundational architecture of the project ensuring all of our systems were built in a scalable, modular, and re-usable manner, powering everything from enemy behavior to the dynamic charm system.

+All features were built to be lightweight, data-driven, and easily composable.
+Additive scenes supported collaborative level design.
+A custom character controller and camera system were developed to account for unusual geometry and tight space while feeling grounded and responsive, providing flexibility for our designers.

-All of these technical decisions were made in support of our fantastic designers, giving them ample control and enabling them to  confidently develop and refine new gameplay experiences.
+All of these technical decisions were made to support of our fantastic designers, giving them ample control and enabling them to  confidently develop and refine new gameplay experiences.

 ---